 If you want to stream on your PC in the US, all you need to do is head over to the NBC website and sign in.
 Once you've done that, you'll be able to watch NBC in your browser just like you would on your TV.
 On mobile, you can also download the NBC app so you can stream on the move.

-If you haven't got a TV package that includes NBC, we recommend Sling TV's Blue bundle (opens in new tab) as the cheapest way to get access.
-At $35 a month, it's significantly more affordable than cable, and it also includes Fox News, BBC America, and plenty more – plus you'll also get $10 off your first month (opens in new tab).
+If you haven't got a TV package that includes NBC, we recommend Sling TV's Blue bundle as the cheapest way to get access.
+Just make sure that Sling offers an NBC affiliate in your region before signing up.
+Sling Blue's price starts at $40 a month, significantly cheaper than cable, and it also includes Fox News, BBC America, and plenty more – plus you'll also get 50% off your first month.

 However, the NBC News Now live stream is available to anyone in the US free of charge, which is great if you want to catch up on news without signing up or logging in.